China, U.S. seek to boost confidence as Biden visits

 "As the world's two biggest economies, China and the United States have a responsibility to strengthen macro-economic policy coordination and together boost market confidence."

-Biden's five-day visit to China is about reducing distrust, not striking deals, and he also focused on shoring up optimism about U.S. power and prospects for Sino-American relations.
+Biden's five-day visit to China is about reducing distrust, not striking deals, and he also focussed on shoring up optimism about U.S. power and prospects for Sino-American relations.

 "I would suggest that there is no more important relationship that we need to establish on the part of the United States than a close relationship with China," Biden told Xi in the Great Hall of the People, a cavernous ceremonial chamber.